Table of content

 9 - Texts must be resizable

-Ideally, users should be able to increase the font size by up to 200% without any content getting cut off or losing any functionality.
+Ideally, users should be able to increase the font size by up to 200% without any content getting cut off or losing functionality.

 div.a {